satra/NiPyPe-Paper/nipype_paper.rst

 values of parameters.

-Comparison between methods can be done locally - by looking at their direct outputs or in context of particular application.
+Comparison between methods can be done locally - by looking at their direct outputs or in the context of particular application.
 In the later case one can look into how different algorithms used at early stages of processing influence the final output.

-As an example of such use, we have compared isotropic voxelwise isotropic, voxelwise anisotropic and surface based smoothing all for two levels of FWHM - 4 and 8mm.
+As an example of such use, we have compared voxelwise isotropic, voxelwise anisotropic and surface based smoothing all for two levels of FWHM - 4 and 8mm.
 First one is the standard convolution with Gaussian kernel as implemented in SPM.
 Second one involves smoothing only voxels of similar intensity in attempt to retain structure.
 This was implemented in SUSAN from FSL (S.M.
 Smith, 1992).
 Third method involves reconstructing surface of the cortex and smoothing along it (Hagler Jr., Saygin, & Martin I. Sereno, 2006).
 This avoids bleeding of signal over sulci.

 Establishing parameters from data and smoothing using SUSAN is already build into NiPyPe as a Workflow.
 It can be created using create\_susan\_smooth() function.
 It has similar inputs and outputs as SPM Smooth Interface.
-Smoothing on surface involves doing a full cortical reconstruction from T1 volume using FreeSurfer (Fischl, M I Sereno, & Dale, 1999) followed by coregistering functional images to the reconstructed surface using BBRegister.
+Smoothing on a surface involves doing a full cortical reconstruction from T1 volume using FreeSurfer (Fischl, M I Sereno, & Dale, 1999) followed by coregistering functional images to the reconstructed surface using BBRegister.
 Finally surface smoothing algorithm from FreeSurfer is called.

-Smoothed EPI volumes (direct/local influeance) and statistical maps (indirect/global influence), along with the pipeline used to generate them can be found in Figure smoothing\_comparison\_workflow and smoothing\_comparison\_results.
+Smoothed EPI volumes (direct/local influence) and statistical maps (indirect/global influence), along with the pipeline used to generate them can be found in Figure smoothing\_comparison\_workflow and smoothing\_comparison\_results.
 Full code used to generate this data can